-Prognostic factors for shoulder pain
+Prognostic factors for shoulder pain (completed)

 Biomechanical factors have for a long time been the main focus in the assessment and treatment of shoulder pain.
 Increased knowledge according to social- and psychological factors may contribute to better information and treatment for this patient group.

 Shoulder pain is a major musculoskeletal problem.
 We want to identify which patients and clinical characteristics are associated with a better outcome.
 Photo: Colourbox

 The aim is to describe and compare the clinical course and prognostic factors in two cohorts whereas one is recruited in primary care and the other one in the specialist health care.

 - Do patients treated in primary care have better prognosis than those referred specialist health care?